Author of Salting the Tears

-Work on my new book, Captured in the Shadows, is in full swing.
+Work on my new book, Half Seen, is in full swing.
 Check the Books and News pages regularly for more information or add your details to my mailing list to get advance news of future titles, excerpts and much more.

 The final draft of Salting the Tears is complete and has been submitted to a few select agents for consideration.
 The book is made up of three parts plus a gripping prologue and short epilogue.
 All in all, a little over 109,000 words.
 As a finishing touch, I’ve changed the temporary cover image to one that better reflects the feel of the story and added a family tree to the front matter.
 This shows the relationships between Maria, Semyon and other family members that appear in the book.

 Looking forward to our holiday in Sicily next month.
 In the meantime, I must crack on with my current book!